coq/platform/README.md

 - the script can be restarted if it fails - e.g cause of internet issues - it will not redo things it already did
 - the scripts are modular and easy to configure for specific needs, e.g. a reduced or extended setup for a lecture - see [`variants.md`](/variants.md)

+## Changes from 2021.02.1 to 2021.02.2

+- support for opam 2.1.0 (which integrates the opam system dependency manager *depext* - this needed a few adjustments)
+- fix issues with Cygwin binutils
+- various minor fixes for the Snap package (support gappa, clightgen, ...)
+- various minor fixes to the Windows installer (add icon for CoqIDE, ...)
+- minor cleanup and improvements of the Coq Platform scripts
+- the versions of provided Coq packages are identical to 2021.02.1

 ## Changes from 2021.02.0 to 2021.02.1

-- Added DMG package / installer for macOS
+- added DMG package / installer for macOS
 - Coq and CoqIDE update to version 8.13.2 (bugfix release)
 - VST updated to version 2.7.1 (bugfix release)
-- New package `coq-hott` *The Homotopy Type Theory library*
+- new package `coq-hott` *The Homotopy Type Theory library*

-# Usage of the 2021.02.1 release
+# Usage of the 2021.02.2 release

 Please refer to the ReadMe file for your OS.